ivangonzalezacuna/cloud-computing-mean-app-project/README.md

 #### **How to run the application:**

-- You can use this application by opening the following link: https://login-project-frontend.herokuapp.com
+- You can use this application by clicking in the following link: https://login-project-frontend.herokuapp.com

+- If you also want to create your own Heroku apps for the server and/or client, you should also read the next lines.

 - Download the repository using `git clone https://github.com/ivangonzalezacuna/cloud-computing-mean-app-project` and go into the project using `cd cloud-computing-mean-app-project`.